The ultimate guide to medical practice social media in 2025

 Step 6: Maximize your reach with sponsored content

-With sponsored content, you can reach people beyond your followers.
-As with other digital advertising, sponsored content allows you to target specific audiences based on a location or interest.
+With sponsored content, you can reach people online beyond your current followers.
+Like other forms of digital advertising, you can focus on specific audiences based on location and interests.
+Since Tebra found that 59% of patients consider location when choosing a provider, geographic targeting is particularly valuable.

-You can even build look-alike audiences to target people within the geographic location and demographic parameters of your existing followers.
+You can even identify audiences similar to your existing patients within your geographic area.
 This increases the likelihood that prospective patients will see your content.

-Whether you use sponsored content or stick with organic posts, make sure that your posts drive viewers to a medical practice website designed to help your practice grow.
+Whether you use sponsored content or focus on organic growth, make sure that your content drives viewers to a professional medical practice website designed to help your practice grow.

 Step 7: Follow other providers' content — and improve your own